-The GMAT is required of all applicants.
-This instrument measures aptitudes important to the study of business and must be taken prior to admission.
+The GMAT or GRE is required unless the applicant holds another master's level degree or advanced degree (e.g., M.D., Pharm.D.) or a CPA.
+These instruments measure aptitudes important to the study of business and must be taken prior to admission.
 Applicants are required to have at least two years of post-baccalaureate work experience prior to pursuing an M.B.A. degree.

-To apply, students should complete the online application and submit the application fee at http://www.applyweb.com/apply/jmug/index.html.
+To apply, students should complete the online application and submit the application fee at www.applyweb.com/apply/jmug/index.html.
 In addition, students must submit a current resume and two letters supporting the work experience listed on the resume through the online application site.